niteshdsharma/niteshdsharma/README.md

 ## Hello World

-I am NiteshDSharma- passionate software engineer with the experience of 8 years, i am a teacher and a working professional.
+I am NiteshDSharma- passionate software engineer with the experience of 8 years, i am a teacher and a working professional from mohali,india.
-Assisted many startups from mohali,india as the technical lead.

-- 🔭 I’m currently working on React Native core plugins to enchance performances.
+- 🔭 I’m currently working on React Native and bridge plugins to enchance performances.
-- 💬 Ask me about Javascript / Typescript, Python,Django,Ionic, Redux, Rxjs, Nodejs/ Expressjs, Mongodb, Docker, Microservice
+- 💬 Ask me about Javascript / Typescript, Python,Django,Ionic, Redux, Rxjs, Nodejs/ Expressjs, Mongodb
 - 📫 How to reach me: niteshdsharma44@gmail.com